 Woodrow Wilson Teaching Fellowship Partner Universities

-The Woodrow Wilson Teaching Fellowship has partnered with twenty-eight universities across Indiana, Michigan, Ohio, New Jersey, and Georgia to prepare over a thousand STEM teachers since 2008.
-Now recruiting only in Georgia and New Jersey, there are ten partner universities to which candidates can apply.
+The Woodrow Wilson Teaching Fellowship has partnered with 31 universities across Georgia, Indiana, Michigan, New Jersey, Ohio, and Pennsylvania to prepare over a thousand STEM teachers since 2008.
+Now recruiting in Pennsylvania, there are three partner universities to which candidates can apply.
 While the program of study varies at each university, all universities offer:

-- A master’s degree in a science or mathematics teaching area (IUPUI offers technology), redesigned in consultation with the Woodrow Wilson Foundation.
+- • A master’s degree in a science or mathematics teaching area, redesigned in consultation with the Woodrow Wilson Foundation.